Where to find further help and support for hidden challenges

 - This is a letter that allows you to access up to 10 Medicare-rebated psychology sessions.
 This means that Medicare pays for a portion of the session costs.

-- There is often an out-of-pocket fee that is set by each psychologist/clinic.
+- There is often an out-of-pocket fee that is set by each psychologist or clinic.

 - Your GP can send the Mental Health Care Plan referral to a specific psychologist or clinic.
 You could also ask your GP to make a recommendation.